 In 1936, Demaree hit .350 with 16 homers for the Cubs and was selected to the National League All-Star team by receiving 90% of the fans votes for the starting right field position.
-He singled off the great "Lefty" Grove as the Nationals won their first All-Star game 4-3.
-He was later finished in the NL's MVP voting.
+He singled off the great "Lefty" Grove as the Nationals won their first All-Star game 4-3 and later finished high in the NL's MVP voting.
 Even though Demaree suffered a slight shoulder injury in an off-season auto accident, he still manged to hit .324 with a career high 17 home runs in 1937.
-He was again selected to the All-Star game and collected 6 hits in a row in a 14-inning contest against the Cardinals.
-After slipping to .273, Demaree got traded to the New York Giants where he rebounded to hit .304 for the '39 Giants and .302 in 1940, the 5th and last time that he'd reach the .300 plateau.
-For the next four years, Demaree played mostly as a journeyman player with four different ML teams, however he did make a bit of a comeback in 1943 when he hit .291 in 64 games for the pennant winning 105-49 St. Louis Cardinals.
-Demaree went 0-1 as Stan "the Man" Musial and the Cards lost the Series to the New York Yankees four games to one.
+He was again selected to the All-Star game and collected six hits in a row in a 14-inning contest against the Cardinals.
+After slipping to .273, Demaree got traded to the New York Giants where he rebounded to hit .304 for the 1939 Giants and .302 in 1940, the 5th and last time that he would reach the .300 plateau.
+For the next four years, Demaree played mostly as a journeyman player with four different ML teams; however, he did make a bit of a comeback in 1943 when he hit .291 in 64 games for the pennant winning 105-49 St. Louis Cardinals.
+Demaree went 0-1 as Stan "The Man" Musial and the Cards lost the World Series to the New York Yankees four games to one.

 Frank Demaree spent a total of 12 seasons as a major leaguer, half of those with the Chicago Cubs.
 He averaged .299 with 72 home runs and a .415 slugging percentage over the course of his ML career.
 He played in 1,155 games, collecting 1,241 hits in 4,144 at bats with 36 triples and 190 doubles.
 He also scored 578 runs while driving in 591.
 Demaree would be considered as among Northern California's top hitters of all-time.